Tenzin0/Pokemon-Catalog-Browser/README.md

 TODO:
 - Create the card with pokemon information (partialy completed, need to specify attribute)
-- utlize bootstrap (column/rows) to uniformly place the cards
+- utlize bootstrap (column/rows) to uniformly place the cards (work-in progress)
 - add search-bar
 - develop auto-completion for search-bar
 - ....